 FSU Home → ECLC

-The Fayetteville State University Early Childhood Learning Center, a child development and early childhood education center serving children from six (6) weeks through five years of age, is under the direction of the School of Education.
+The Fayetteville State University Early Childhood Learning Center, a child development and early childhood education center serving children from six (6) weeks through five years of age, is under the direction of the College of Education.
 It was established in the Fall of 1970 to provide early childhood education majors an opportunity to become familiar with young children and their characteristics.
 The Early Childhood Learning Center also has as one of its goals to provide a learning environment that will help young children develop to their maximum potential physically, intellectually, socially and emotionally.

 The Early Childhood Learning Center is housed in the Lauretta Taylor Building.
 Hours of operation are 7:30a-5:30p.